waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Objective: Obtain SECRETMEDICINE
 *   **Status:** In progress.
 *   **Goal:** Travel to Cianwood City to obtain the SECRETMEDICINE for the sick Ampharos in the Olivine Lighthouse.
-*   **Current Plan:** The Pharmacist in Cianwood City did not have the SECRETMEDICINE.
-My new hypothesis is that the Pokefan F who promised a gift after I defeated the Gym Leader might have it.
+*   **Current Plan:** All leads in Cianwood City have been exhausted.
+The Pharmacist did not have the SECRETMEDICINE, and the Pokefan F's dialogue is bugged.
+My new plan is to return to Olivine City and re-investigate the Lighthouse and surrounding areas for clues.
 *   **Next Step:** Exit the Pharmacy and locate the Pokefan F in Cianwood City.

 ## IV.
 Archived Investigations